-You know the drill – create your product backlog, review it, update the user stories, come up with a sprint goal before the meeting, and finally, review every story in the meeting to decide which ones have to be done.
+You know the drill – build a product roadmap in Jira, create your product backlog, review it, update the user stories, come up with a sprint goal before the meeting, and finally, review every story in the meeting to decide which ones have to be done.

 Yes, well-planned sprints are what make a great agile dev team even greater and robust.
 The better you plan your work, the higher chance that you will meet your goals and deliver your work.
 In this article, we will explain how to make your Sprint Planning in Jira as agile as it gets.

 But first, What are Sprints and What are Sprint Plannings For?

 A Sprint, a time-box of one month or less during which a “Done”, usable, and potentially releasable product Increment is created.
 It usually lasts for 2-4 weeks.